 Best Compact: Cuisinart CPT-122 2-Slice Compact Plastic Toaster

-What We Like: Wide slots, on the lighter side
+What We Love: Wide slots, on the lighter side

-What We Don't Like: Not as sleek looking
+What We Don't Love: Not as sleek looking

 Some toasters may offer a “compact design,” but you won’t be able to toast anything thicker than Wonder Bread.
 And maybe that’s fine for your household!